 Anyone who has put on a school show knows how much work is involved getting from auditions to opening night.
 Even more difficult can be the challenge of making sure that your production is not your department's last, a problem only heightened by budget cuts and other challenging circumstances facing theatres worldwide in aftermath of COVID-19.

-The main component of PLAYBILLder to focus on in terms of your theatre program’s sustainability is our Ad templates.
-PLAYBILLder makes it easy to include ads in a variety of sizes, with templates for full-, 1/2-, 1/3-, and 1/4-page ads, along with a template for a back page ad.
-These five tips will show you how to use these templates to put your school theatre program on the road to success and sustainability.
+The main way to work on community engagement with PLAYBILLder is through thoughtful and strategic use of our ad templates.
+PLAYBILLder makes it easy to include ads in a variety of sizes in your program, with templates for full-, 1/2-, 1/3-, and 1/4-page ads, as well as a back page ad.
+These five tips will show you how to effectively use these templates to put your school theatre program on the road to success and sustainability.

 1. Think about price